Jacksonville Employment Lawyer

 your rights when it seems as though no one else will.
 With

-over 17 years of experience, he has the credentials to guide you through your legal issue, and turn
+19 years of experience, he has the credentials to guide you through your legal issue, and turn

 a difficult time into a positive outcome.
 Shands was selected by

 - Nearly 19 years of experience